Purvis Young Poster “Souls Grown Deep." SOLD.

 Poster with blind emboss and gold foil stamping: “Souls Grown Deep: African American Vernacular Art of the South — The Arnett Collection”; Emory University Museum exhibited at the Atlanta City Hall East for the 100th Cultural Olympiad, 1996.
 Gold foil stamp of 1996 Olympic Logo.
 Also sponsored by the Coca Cola Company.
-18”x24.5”.
+18” x 24.5”.

 Personally signed for me in Atlanta in black marker by Purvis Young and signed a second time with gold metallic marker w/3-horses sketch that amplifies the motif of poster image.
-Gold metallic marker is bright and vibrant as it was twenty years ago.
+Gold metallic marker is bright and vibrant as it was more than twenty years ago.
 Unique and striking.

 The image is a reproduction of Purvis Young's painting "Locked Up Their Minds" 1972 in the collection of the Metropolitan Museum of Art and a favorite in the "Souls Grown Deep" exhibit that I was privileged to attend.
 Horses are a favorite motif in Purvis' art.